Welcome to the Health Center

 - have any diarrhea in the last 12 hours

 - or have any of the symptoms listed below.
-Children should be free of fever for 24 hours before returning to school, regardless of how they feel.
-If your child has been diagnosed with a communicable disease such as strep throat or pink eye, they must have been on antibiotic treatment (and free of fever) for 24 hours prior to returning to school.
+Children should be free of fever for 24 hours without the use of Tylenol or Ibuprofen before returning to school, regardless of how they feel.
+If your child has been diagnosed with a communicable disease such as Strep throat or pink eye, they must have been on antibiotic treatment (and free of fever) for 24 hours prior to returning to school.
+A PHYSICIANS NOTE WILL BE REQUIRED FOR THE STUDENT TO RETURN TO SCHOOL.

 Signs/symptoms of illness: